WWE News: Real Reason Why AJ Styles is Challenging Kevin Owens For US Title

 SmackDown still has a few balls up in the air heading into WWE Payback in a few weeks.
 Owens is still set to defend the US Title against Chris Jericho, which could see the title return to Raw if there is a title change, and Randy Orton is defending the WWE Championship against Bray Wyatt, who moved to Raw during the roster moves this week.
 However, WWE officials are hoping Styles can keep things going through the PPV.

-The WWE Universe was expecting AJ Styles to re-enter the WWE Title hunt after Wrestlemania 33.
+The WWE Universe was expecting AJ Styles to re-enter the WWE Title hunt after WrestleMania 33.
 There was a lot of speculation about him moving to Raw, but many fans were surprised that he became the No. 1 Contender for the US Title instead of challenging Randy Orton immediately.
 Apparently, there are a couple of reasons why WWE officials are booking SmackDown this way until after WWE Payback is in the books.

 First and foremost, WWE officials have no plans for Styles to win the US Title from Owens or to be a part of the title picture after the next few weeks.
 It’s being reported that WWE officials want to kill time with Styles until after the feud between Orton and Wyatt is over after WWE Payback.
 On paper, that means that we will see Orton vs. Styles shortly after the PPV, which means AJ Styles will be back in the WWE Title hunt soon.